Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 ------------
 History of modifications:
 ===

+- 27.03.14  Integration of WYSIWYG with SemanticForms 2.7 (SF) (and SemanticMediaWiki (SMW)) as editor of free text block for SF (experimental version).

 - 17.03.14  Fixed version info which is visible at wiki page 'Special:Version': WYSIWYG extension (Versio 1.5.6_0 [B551] based on this version, modified further, using CKEditor 4.3.3 (revision 7841b02)).